Frye twins: Reception

 The Frye twins have received a generally positive response from critics and are often ranked in high placements in lists of "top" character in Assassin Creed franchise.
 IGN staff members as well as Aleksander Gilyadov from VentureBeat consider the Frye twins to be the best protagonists of the franchise since Ezio Auditore.
-Both characters are recognized as milestones of diversity representation: Jacob is the first confirmed bisexual lead character of the Assassin's Creed franchise, and Evie is the first female Assassin to lead a main series game.
+Both characters are recognized by commentators as milestones of diversity representation: Jacob is the first confirmed bisexual lead character of the Assassin's Creed franchise, and Evie is the first female Assassin to lead a main series game.

 Evie in particular attracted broad critical acclaim, and generated substantial discussion over the role of women in the franchise.
 Evie was named Best New Character at the 2015 Canadian Videogame Awards. while Syndicate received a nomination at the 19th Annual D.I.C.E.
 Awards for "Outstanding Achievement in Character" for Evie.
 Game Informer ranked her among the best female video games characters of 2015.
 Polygon also listed her among the best video game women of 2015.
 Several critic lists expressed a preference for her over Jacob.
 In an August 2015 article previewing Syndicate, Sherif Saed claimed that Evie quickly became the favorite new series protagonist among VG247 staff.
 Gilyadov praised Evie as a "well-realized, tough female character" who does not come across like a caricature.
 CNET named Evie the 24th best female video game character of all time, characterizing her as a "likable, stealthy killer".
 Tanya DePass praised Syndicate as an uncommon example of a video game that properly handles diverse representation, primarily due to its portrayal of Evie.

-On the other hand, the handling of a fan's line of questioning about Jacob's sexuality by Ubisoft staff on social media was deemed to be confusing.
-Cora Walker was pleased that Jacob’s character arc subverted her initially negative impression of the character as a hypermasculine archetype, but expressed a hope that there will be less ambiguity about his capacity for same-gender attraction in future stories.
+The handling of a fan's line of questioning about Jacob's sexuality by Ubisoft staff on social media generated discussions among some commentators.
+Cora Walker from Remeshed was pleased that Jacob's character arc subverted her initially negative impression of the character as a hypermasculine archetype, but expressed a hope that there will be less ambiguity about his capacity for same-gender attraction in future stories.
 James Troughton from TheGamer considered the situation to be an instance of bisexual erasure and was disappointed by the fact that Ubisoft's writers were unable or unwilling to depict Jacob's sexuality in an unambiguous manner within the storyline of Syndicate.
+Adrienne Shaw noted that it is rare for video game developers to "offer such clear a declaration of characters' debated or queerly read sexualities", as most LGBTQ video game content is often implicit in nature.